Best Android Puzzle Games Android Central 2020

 Challenge yourself with a new puzzle game!

-Puzzle games are among the best games to play on mobile — but don't take my word for it!
+Puzzle games are among the best games to play on your phone — though there are lots of other games we love.

 Any of the games on this list are well worth the money, but if you want to puzzle for free I'd highly recommend downloading the NYTimes Crossword app for a daily dose of 5x5 Mini crosswords while you enjoy your morning cup of coffee.
 I'm also a huge fan of Total Party Kill which is another great free-to-play puzzle game with a morbid twist.